run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

 ## Create OpenShift Projects

 Run:ai uses three projects.
 One for the control plane (`runai-backend`) and two for the cluster itself (`runai`, `runai-reservation`).
-The project `gpu-operator` is used by the _GPU Operator_ dependency described above.

 ```
 oc new-project runai
 oc new-project runai-reservation
 oc new-project runai-backend
-oc new-project gpu-operator-resources
 ```

 ## Prepare Run:ai Installation Artifacts